 6. Delete browser cookies

 7. Continue virus-free browsing

-Internet browser redirects to 22.214.171.124 (a malicious website, which attempts to force computer users into completing online surveys), are caused by a Trojan, which modifies the operating system Hosts file.
+Internet browser redirects to the "You have been blocked from our website! " website are caused by a Trojan, which modifies the operating system Hosts file.
 To remove this Trojan, download recommended malware removal software and run a full system scan.

 After eliminating this Trojan, check your operating system Hosts file.
-Information stored in this file is responsible for resolving canonical names of websites.
-If the information in this file is changed by a malicious program, you could encounter redirect problems whilst surfing the Internet.
+Information stored in this file is responsible for resolving canonical names of websites - if the information within this file is changed by a malicious program, you could encounter redirect problems whilst surfing the Internet.